cschaffner/gcode/readme.txt

-  lib/permutecode_subsets.m : checks all permutations among fixed subsets (specified in the code) lib/randfixperm.m : samples a random permutation with some fixed positions lib/randperm.m : samples a random permutation lib/timing.m : timing and status functions for loops
+  lib/permutecode_subsets.m : checks all permutations among fixed subsets (specified in the code) lib/randfixperm.m : samples a random permutation with some fixed positions lib/randperm.m : samples a random permutation lib/StandardCompetitionRankings.m : provides a ranking function (by Francesco Pozzi) lib/timing.m : timing and status functions for loops

 solver/ : contains non-MATLAB solvers